Mobile

 1. Social Networking properties (apps/sites) are the most accessed, second only to search

-2. Facebook leads the list (88% reach), Google+ comes in at a distant second (17%), Twitter (13%)
+2. Facebook leads the list (88% reach), Google+ comes in at a distant second (17%), and Twitter (13%)

 3. One in three Facebook users does not use any other Social Networking property

-4. The Facebook app is very sticky with an average user logging in 17 days a month
+4. The Facebook app is very sticky, with an average user logging in 17 days a month

 7. When compared to the Facebook website the usage of its mobile app is far higher.